jruots/criticaide/README.md

 ## Features

 - Global keyboard shortcuts (Ctrl+C and Ctrl+Alt+Shift+T) for instant analysis
 - Local processing using Ollama - your data stays on your machine.
-Privacy first.
+Ensures user privacy by performing all analysis locally, without sending data to third-party servers.
 - Adaptive model selection based on system capabilities (downloads either Phi2 or Mistral 7B)
+- Heuristic context handling: Employs a heuristic approach to manage context windows in tokens of copied text, enabling analysis of longer content.
+- Extensive logging: Generates detailed local logs to aid in troubleshooting and error reporting, ensuring a smooth user experience
+- Graceful error handling: Provides informative messages in low-RAM environments, directing users to maintain functionality across a wide range of systems.
 - Dark mode interface
 - Detailed analysis including:
   - Credibility score